luckypoem/moesocks/readme.md

 You should use the python implementation of [shadowsocks] on the remote server, since the remote mode of moesocks is still buggy :(

-There is an earlier implementation of [shadowsocks in Haskell] by rnons.
+There is an earlier implementation of [shadowsocks in Haskell] by rnons that makes MoeSocks possible.

 The goal of moesocks is to provide extra configurability to standard shadowsocks, for example: